MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 :::image type="content" source="media/tutorial/event-count-duration.png" alt-text="Screenshot of timechart results for event count by duration.":::

-Use `| render columnchart`: to view data differently:
+You can also use `| render columnchart`:

 :::image type="content" source="media/tutorial/column-event-count-duration.png" alt-text="Screenshot of a column chart for event count timechart by duration.":::

 ## Percentiles

-Use [percentiles](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/percentiles-aggregation-function) to find the range of durations in different percentages of storms.
+[Percentiles](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/percentiles-aggregation-function) can help you find the range of durations in different percentages of storms.

 Copy the preceding query from [Plot a distribution](#plot-a-distribution), but replace `render` with: